CodeDog04/VITSLink-AI/README.md

 setup.bat

 ## How to run
-either run vits "python app.py --api" and the "english_to_japanese_vits.py" or just run the run_en-to-ja.bat file
+Just run "run_en-to-ja.bat" file or run vits "python app.py --api" and the Language Link "english_to_japanese_vits.py"

 ## Requirements
 run setup.bat to auto clone all repos listed below except for voicemeeter